stasemsoft/FontysICT-sem1/README.md

 ---

-### finally...
+### finally

 + [Motivation, Concentration, Working from home](docs/process/motivatieconcentratie)
 + [Workshops](https://stasemsoft.github.io/FontysICT-sem1/docs/workshops/)

 ### Where to find this material

 + [op Github pages](https://stasemsoft.github.io/FontysICT-sem1/) (most readable here) or in a
 + [Github-repository](https://github.com/stasemsoft/FontysICT-sem1) (pull requests with improvements welcome)

 ### Origin

 These pages were originally in Dutch (which you could still see, mainly in pictures here and there...).
 You can find the original pages at:
 [Originals in Dutch : https://stasemsoft.github.io/softwarematerial/](https://stasemsoft.github.io/softwarematerial/).